seunwase/DataArchive/README.md

 - Data Transformation: The following steps were carried out to perfrom quality checks on my data and to transform it into a view i can use for further analysis
   - I ensured both tables (hydropower-consumption and solar-energy consumption) were comaptible for a join i.e identifying the column on which the join would be made are align.
-  - I selected my columns and average of both ..... and ....., created a join on the 'code' column and a  groupby 'Country' and 'Code' (see syntax in the code files and before and after screenshots in the data Samples file).
+  - I selected my columns (renamed them Country, Country_code using the 'AS' ) and average of both ..... and ....., created a join on the 'code' column and a  groupby 'Country' and 'Code' (see syntax in the code files and before and after screenshots in the data Samples file).
-  -
+  - I created a new table called hydro_solar_consumption
+  - I noticed some null values in my table under the country_code which is attributed to continents not having a Country_code, I didnt need this rows with null
+  - I deleted the rows fwith null (see syntax in code file and before and after screen shots)
+  - My data was finally transformed to the table I wanted.